davesag/api-server-boilerplate/README.md

 - standardised [`node-http-error`](https://github.com/carsondarling/node-http-error) and [`http-status-codes`](https://github.com/prettymuchbryce/http-status-codes) and simple `generic` and `notFound` error handlers
 - the swagger editor as an easy to invoke docker image
 - [`dotenv`](https://github.com/motdotla/dotenv) support

+## What's not in this

+Heaps.
+I've paired this right back to the simplest, most generic API I could, so there's no

+- authentication (add `passport` and update `src/utils/makeApp` and add appropriate security blocks to `api.yml`)
+- rate limiting
+- middleware (roll your own and update `src/utils/makeApp`)
+- monitoring
+- sockets or event listeners
+- databases, search systems, etc

 ### Code Quality